-Due to our significant research and development expenditures, we have generated significant operating losses since our inception.
+Due to our significant research and development expenditures, and although we are profitable for the three and six months ended June 30, 2019, we have previously generated significant operating losses since our inception.
 We have funded our operations primarily through the issuance of debt, equity financing, sales of our convertible preferred stock and payments received under our collaboration and license agreements.